labzero/resque-round-robin/README.md

 A plugin for Resque that implements round-robin behavior for workers.

-resque-dynamic-queues is a pre-requisite, as is Resque 1.19
+resque-dynamic-queues is a pre-requisite, as is Resque 1.19 or higher (now tested up to 1.21)

 The standard behavior for Resque workers is to pull a job off a queue, and continue until the queue is empty.
 Once empty, the worker moves